HTU-Jordan/weather-station-dashboard/README.md

 ## Overview
 We have a weather station atop the main building at HTU.
 We decided to take the data feed and create a simple real-time / pseudo real-time dashboard that represents the data in an intuitive way and gives insight into our weather conditions.

-__Note__ All IP addresses, database users and passwords have been replace with * for security purposes.
+__Note:__ All IP addresses, database users and passwords have been replace with * for security purposes.

 ## Technologies